Aliases for BLM Gene

 GeneCards Summary for BLM Gene

 BLM (Bloom Syndrome RecQ Like Helicase) is a Protein Coding gene.
 Diseases associated with BLM include Bloom Syndrome and Werner Syndrome.
-Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA).
+Among its related pathways are DNA Damage and DNA Double-Strand Break Repair.
 GO annotations related to this gene include nucleic acid binding and ATPase activity.
 An important paralog of this gene is WRN.